chetna14manku/openshift-cli-installer/README.md

     --cluster 'name=ipi1;base-domain=aws.interop.ccitredhat.com;platform=aws;region=us-east-2;version=4.14.0-ec.2;worker-flavor=m5.xlarge;log_level=info'
 ```
   * Default `log_level=error` is set for cluster config to hide the openshift-installer logs which contains kubeadmin password.
+  * If cluster `region` not passed, it will be selected by automation which have the least number of VPCs.

 ##### ROSA cluster